parallelchain-io/prfcs/PRFCs/prfc-1.md

 Returns information about the Token implemented by this contract.

 ### allowance

 ```rust
 fn allowance(owner: PublicAddress, spender: PublicAddress) -> u64
 ```

 Returns the amount of tokens that the `spender` can currently spend on behalf of the `owner`.

+`allowance` must never panic.
+If `owner` does not have an allowance, this function must return 0.

 ### balance_of

 ```rust
 fn balance_of(address: PublicAddress) -> u64
 ```

-Queries the amount of tokens in an account identified by `address`.
+Queries the amount of tokens owned by the account identified by `address`.

+`balance_of` must never panic.
+If `address` does not own any tokens, this function must return 0.

 ## Required Calls